whitneyburton/portfolios/students/george_hudson/20150814-george_hudson-m1.markdown

 Individual
 ----------------------------
 ###Areas of Emphasis
 Being invited by Jeff to join Turing was flattering.
 I did a lot to prepare for this and make sure my personal life was in order.
-DespiteI had this nagging worry that the reason I didn't get everything I needed to out of gSchool was that I just wasn't smart enough anymore and the personal issues I had were only a secondary detractor.
+Despite this, I had this nagging worry that the reason I didn't get everything I needed to out of gSchool was that I just wasn't smart enough anymore and the personal issues I had were only a secondary detractor.
 Instead of giving in to that feeling, I am rebelling against it.
 I have been working hard to stay on top of the material so that I don't feel left behind.
 I also try to make myself available to answer questions and many people, including Bret Doucette, Adam Jensen, Nicole Hall, and both Justins (Pease and Holzman) have brought questions to me.
-Explaining programming and workflow concepts and helping to guide them as students, reinforce my understanding of the material we are covering in class.
+Explaining programming and workflow concepts and helping to guide them in general, reinforces my understanding of the material we are covering.
 Based upon the feedback I have received from them, I believe I am doing a fair job of it.
 I am happy here.

 ###End of Module 1 Assessment

 nil

 ###Attendance
 I have attended class every day.
-While apartment hunting has cut into my afternoons, I still have managed to stay late for study sessions, DSA, and generally make myself available for collaboration.
+While apartment hunting has cut into my afternoons, I still have managed to stay late occasionally for study sessions, DSA, and generally make myself available for collaboration.

 ###Work
 Here is a list of the solo projects I have completed this module.